The best hotels in Faro

 Avoid the last two weeks of July and all of August if you dislike crowds.
 Faro Airport is one of Portugal's busiest in that window, the city hums with tour groups, and prices on decent Marina District hotels can double.
 If August is your only option, book 3 months out minimum. and set a budget ceiling of $150-200/night for anything genuinely good.

-Faro's best neighborhoods
+Faro's best hotel regions

 Faro splits neatly into the walkable historic core, the marina waterfront, the beach strip, and the wider Algarve towns worth the short drive.
 Prioritize the Marina District or Cidade Velha first. that's where you actually feel like you're somewhere worth being.